CKC-Technologies/tunl-embedded-payment-form/README.md

   await tunl.mount("#tunl-frame", {
     url: frameData.url,
     shared_secret: frameData.shared_secret,
-    disableResizeEvent: true,  // prevent the iframe from controlling its own height });
+    disableAutoResize: true,  // prevent the iframe from controlling its own height });

 ```

-#### A note on the `disableResizeEvent`
+#### A note on the `disableAutoResize`

 Our iframe disables overflow (scrollbars) to prevent strange CSS bugs from causing them.
 We control height internally by default because we have validation messages that drive the height of the iframe larger and smaller depending on current validation state.
 If you would like full control over this behavior you can disable it here and listen for `resize` events.
+See the `addEventListener` for more info.

 #### Returns